Key Takeaways

 The core question for any practice: do your physicians want to dictate, or do they want the AI to listen?

-A 2025 study on ambient clinical intelligence found that ambient AI documentation tools "significantly reduced provider documentation burden, frustration and burnout" compared to traditional dictation methods.
-Same study found measurable improvements in same-day note completion and after-hours work reduction.
+Therefore, A 2025 study on ambient clinical intelligence found that these tools "significantly reduced provider documentation burden, frustration and burnout" compared to traditional dictation methods.
+The same study showed measurable improvements in same-day note completion and after-hours work reduction.
+Hard to argue with that.

 Dragon Medical One is still excellent for what it does.
 But the field has moved fast.
 Practices that haven't revisited their dictation software options in the last two years may be missing some real upgrades.